 His desire for Newcastle to be at the cutting edge of change is inspiring for many characters of the series, especially the young Nicky (Christopher Eccleston) who is swept up into the world of local politics, riding the wave of Donahue’s rhetoric.

 The series then moves to depict the divide between Nicky’s ideals and Donahue’s corrupt practices; the dreams of change versus the reality of local politics.
 The municipal socialist fantasy of defeating the centralised powers from outside the system is ultimately shown to fail.
 Donahue becomes increasingly involved with the dishonest practices of John Edwards (read: John Poulson), while Tory MP Claude Seabrook (read: Conservative Home Secretary Reginald Maudling) avoids imprisonment due to Parliamentary immunity.

 The series does not move to suggest that Donahue was a scapegoat for a larger web of corruption.
 Our Friends in the North, instead, reflects the narrative outlined at the beginning of this article.
 Donahue uprooted the traditional working class communities of Tyneside and forced them to subsist in cheap, damp, faulty high-rises.
 His legacy is one of betrayal and insensitivity to the needs of the people of the region.

 T Dan Smith: Downfall of a Visionary by Chris Foote Wood (2010)

 Chris Foote Wood’s book T Dan Smith: Downfall of a Visionary seeks to rescue Smith’s legacy from the mythology of conventional wisdom.
 For Foote Wood, Smith is “still the most charismatic political leader the North-East has ever produced”.
 The main thrust of his argument rests on the notion that his imprisonment has obscured many of his achievements.
 Foote Wood earnestly believes that Smith was wrongly imprisoned and a scapegoat for a nasty web of parliamentary elites.
-His fall overshadowed the fates of three MPs, including Conservative Home Secretary Reginald Maudling, who were granted immunity from greater charges of corruption.
+His fall overshadowed the fate of three MPs, including Conservative Home Secretary Reginald Maudling, who were granted immunity from greater charges of corruption.

 Aside from Smith’s experiences in the court room, Foote Wood makes a number of compelling – if not exceptional – arguments for Smith’s achievements: